Frequently Asked Questions

 Hotel selections are made with the consideration of rail station transfers as the first priority in towns or cities which include the Rocky Mountaineer train arriving or departing for your convenience.
 We will always do our best to ensure that you are provided with the best available, and most convenient hotel in order to make your vacation flow smoothly.

-We are able to request a king bed or two queen beds in the majority of our hotel categories, in the majority of locations.
+We are able to request a King bed or two Queen beds in the majority of our hotel categories, in the majority of locations.
 Bedding requests are not guaranteed, but we do our very best to ensure that your request is fulfilled.
+For those who require two beds during their stay at Fairmont properties in the Rockies (Fairmont Jasper Park Lodge, Fairmont Banff Springs Hotel, and Fairmont Chateau Lake Louise), the Deluxe room category will be required in order to guarantee the request.

-SilverLeaf service offers single-level coach with oversized windows.
-Breakfast and lunch meals are served on board each day at your seat, including hot entrée options.
-For more information on both service levels, click below:
+- SilverLeaf service offers a single-level coach with oversized windows.
+Breakfast and lunch are served on board each day at your seat, including hot entrée options.

 Triple occupancies are available for certain hotel categories.
 Please request a quote for three people in one room to determine the availability and pricing for triple occupancy for your desired tour.

-Prestige Cabins are a new addition to the VIA Rail fleet onboard The Canadian train.
+Prestige Cabins are a new addition to the VIA Rail fleet onboard ‘The Canadian’ train.
 These cabins are 50% larger and include a full washroom with a shower.
-A couch transforms into a queen size murphy bed that faces the window which allows you to wake up to some spectacular views.
-This upgrade also grants you unlimited access to the Prestige Park Car and personalized dedicated service provided by the Prestige Concierge.
-Please click below for more information:
+A couch transforms into a queen size murphy bed that faces the window, which allows you to wake up to some spectacular views.
+This upgrade also grants you unlimited access to the Prestige Park Car and personalized, dedicated service provided by your Prestige Concierge.

-One month before you travel you will receive a list of the top restaurant recommendations in each location.
+One month before you travel, you will receive a list of the top restaurant recommendations in each location.

 No, you will need to bring your bags up to and down from your hotel room for your excursion and train pick-ups, however, luggage handling is included during your time on the Rocky Mountaineer train.
 Most of our hotel partners also have staff that would be happy to provide this service, all you need to do is ask the front desk.

-Wi-Fi is not available on either the Rocky Mountaineer nor the VIA Rail train.
-The focus of rail trips is to enjoy the scenery and to meet some fellow travelers.
-Complimentary Wi-Fi is available at each Via Rail Station.
+Wi-Fi is not available on either the Rocky Mountaineer or VIA Rail’s ‘The Canadian’ train.
+The focus of these nostalgic rail trips is to enjoy the scenery and to meet fellow travellers.
+Complimentary Wi-Fi is available at each Via Rail Station, as well as onboard VIA Rail’s ‘The Corridor’ and in the Lounge Car aboard ‘The Ocean’ train.

 Your Kamloops hotel is assigned by Rocky Mountaineer shortly before you board the train.
 You will receive your room key on board the train and your luggage will be waiting for you in your Kamloops hotel room.
 As Kamloops is a smaller town, properties in Kamloops are considered moderate and are not changed by your selection of Popular, Superior, Deluxe, or Premium hotels.